nmshd/documentation/_docs_integrate/data-model-overview.md

 ## IdentityMetadata

 An Integrator of a Connector should be able to store arbitrary auxiliary metadata related to an [Identity](#identity) within the Connector.
-The usual CRUD operations for handling IdentityMetadata are provided by different [use cases]({% link _docs_integrate/use-cases.md %}).
+The common CRUD operations for handling IdentityMetadata are provided by different [use cases]({% link _docs_integrate/use-cases.md %}).
 To be more precise, there is the [Upsert IdentityMetadata]({% link _docs_use-cases/use-case-consumption-upsert-identitymetadata.md %}) use case for creating and updating IdentityMetadata, as well as the [Get IdentityMetadata]({% link _docs_use-cases/use-case-consumption-get-identitymetadata.md %}) use case and the [Delete IdentityMetadata]({% link _docs_use-cases/use-case-consumption-delete-identitymetadata.md %}) use case.

 | Name      | Type                    | Description                                                                                                                                                                                  | Remarks            |